 The Career Development Committee coordinates the educational and professional development of HUWIB's members through workshops, panels, mentorship, spotlight dinners and other programs,.
 These events are targeted at further developing HUWIB Associates by providing them with the skills necessary to be successful in the business world, whether they are pursuing opportunities in Finance and Consulting or elsewhere.
-The Career Development Committee also facilitates business school events, which provide HUWIB Associates with information and contacts to apply to business school, runs the Corporate Mentorship Program, which pairs HUWIB Associates with professional women in the field that most interests them, and InFocus, described below.
+The Career Development Committee also facilitates business school events, which provide HUWIB Associates with information and contacts to apply to business school, runs the Corporate Mentorship Program, which pairs HUWIB Associates with professional women in the field that most interests them.
 Overall, the Career Development Committee focuses on providing thorough education to HUWIB Associates after they complete the WIBternship, and as such is an integral component to the further development of members.

 The Corporate Mentorship Program is a HUWIB program that partners HUWIB associates (mentees) with women professionals (mentors) in a variety of industries related to business.
 The mentors volunteer their time and knowledge toward advising the next generation of professional women in such topics as industry expertise, navigating the recruitment process, and advancement in the workplace.
 Mentees are provided with unprecedented access to successful women in their field of choice, and are able to reach out to their mentors via email, phone, or in-person meetings.
 Mentees with mentors in the Boston area also have the opportunity to shadow their mentors for the day and thus gain an inside look at their career of choice.